Disruption-Consulting/autoMigrate/README.md

 To help migrate from NON-CDB to PDB, the "autoMigrate" utility provides an adaptable framework for coordinating the large number of tasks involved and reducing the exercise to a minimum of interventions.
 Organizations running hundreds of databases would spend far too much, take far too long and incur considerable risk by using a manual step-by-step migration approach. "autoMigrate" is a shell script called "runMigration.sh" and supporting PLSQL that is run once on each of the source and target databases; it determines the optimal migration method based on source database version and automatically executes the required data transfer, metadata integration and post-migration tasks.

-Of course, no single solution can cover every every migration situation.
+Of course, no single solution can cover every migration situation.
 What do you do if your organization uses Apex, for example?
 Answer: perform a separate export of Apex workspaces/applications for importing into the target PDB where Apex is pre-configured.
 Or what do you do if your applications are distributed (i.e. use database links)?
 Answer: plan the order in which the involved databases are migrated.
 Adopting a scripted approach, however, ensures each migration is carried out consistently with a minimum of intervention and a maximum of control.

 There are 3 principal methods for migrating NON-CDB to PDB: 1) Golden Gate, 2) Clone/Upgrade/Convert and 3) Datapump